Europe a Nation: Development

 Mosley first presented his idea of Europe forming a single state in his book The Alternative in 1947.
 He argued that the traditional vision of nationalism that had inspired pre-war fascism had been too narrow and that the post-war era required a new paradigm in which Europe would come together as a single state.
 He rejected any notion of a federal Europe, instead urging full political integration into a supranational European state.
 The policy was presented to the wider electorate in October 1948 when Mosley called for elections to a European Assembly as the first step towards his vision.

 The notion also had an important geopolitical dimension as Mosley saw it as the only defence against Europe being torn apart by power struggles between the United States and the Soviet Union in the Cold War.
 He contended that the racial kinship between the peoples of Northern Europe (Germans, British, Scandinavians, northern French, West Slavs, and East Slavs) would be the basis for national unity, whilst also declaring his admiration for the contributions of South Europeans.

 He was opposed to both the United Nations and its predecessor the League of Nations, dismissing both as part of a Jewish plot to undermine nationalism.
-Indeed, Europe a Nation was to include an anti-Semitic policy, with the entire Jewish population to be expelled to their own nation in Palestine.
+Indeed, Europe a Nation was to include an antisemitic policy, with the entire Jewish population to be expelled to their own nation in Palestine.

 Africa, most of which was still in the hands of the European colonial empires, was to be retained by the united Europe as a giant colony, with apartheid implemented throughout the continent, effectively excluding Blacks from Europe and from any indigenous rule in Africa.
 Economic autarky was a central aim, with Africa to be exploited for its mineral and food resources, as proposed by Anton Zischka.

 Mosley subsequently imagined the European state as regulating its prices and incomes by a "wage price mechanism" under "European Socialism", a syndical basis for the continent's industry, a vision steeped in corporatism and elitism.
 As in Fascist Italy, elections were to be corporatist with an occupation-based franchise (a previous British Union of Fascists policy), whilst "European Socialism" was to allow a free hand for business leaders but to co-ordinate workers in "labour Charter" organizations.

 Mosley summed up by stating that 'no lesser degree of union than that of an integral nation can give the will and power to act on the great scale....
 No lesser space than all Europe, and the overseas possessions of Europe in a common pool, can give the room within which to act effectively'.
 Europe a Nation drew heavily on the heritage of fascism: Graham Macklin has argued that it "merely adapted and enlarged the parameters of his fascist panacea to suit the times, and is thus easily recognisable as 'Fascist'".

 Mosley expanded upon his ideas for a single integrated European nation state and a European government in his book Europe: Faith and Plan published in 1958.